Avg: 2.5 from 99 votes

 P2 - Up a bit, then a fun step to the left with two choices as to what to grab to make it happen.
 Don't sling the chock stone at your feet to protect this move as it seems a bit loose.
-Do look for an inward flaring crack that warrants some thought and a double sling.
-Sling the bush on your way upwards right, while on lookout for a pin.
-Straight up and right onto the belay ledge (chain anchors), or head right at the pin for a very fun mantle onto the ledge.
-(55')
+Climb Left Clipping Two bolts and moving right past the Pin. mantling your way to the belay ledge.

 Fun to lead, easy to follow.